Understanding Common Claim Denial Reasons

 If the internal appeal fails, escalate to external channels:

 State Department of Insurance Complaint: File a formal complaint with your state's insurance regulator, who will investigate whether the insurer violated state laws or acted in bad faith.
-State commissioners recovered $46 million for consumers in 2025, up from $22 million in 2024 — a sign that escalating pays off.
+Missouri recovered $46 million for consumers in 2025 — double its 2024 record of $22 million — while Delaware processed over 4,600 complaints and recovered nearly $7 million that same year.
+Filing through official state channels delivers real outcomes for policyholders.

 Mediation or Arbitration: Some states offer dispute resolution programs where a neutral third party reviews your case and makes binding or non-binding decisions.
-You may also be able to invoke the insurance appraisal clause if the dispute centers on the dollar value of a claim rather than coverage itself.
+You may also be able to invoke the appraisal clause if the dispute centers on the dollar value of a claim rather than coverage itself.
+Learn more about car insurance dispute resolution options available to you.

 Legal Action: Consider filing a lawsuit if the claim value justifies legal costs, especially in cases involving serious injuries or significant property damage.